cgtrout/MSFS-PyScriptManager/readme.md

 - Download zip from releases
 - Extract to location of your convenience
 - Launch MSFS-PyScriptManager.exe
 - Click "Select and Run Script" button to open a script.
-Scripts are shown in individual tabs.
-Right click the tab header to close a script.
+Running scripts are each shown in individual tabs.
+Right click the tab header for a given script to close it.

 # Scripts Included
 - virtual_pos_printer.py: Allows print jobs from the Fenix A32x to show as popups on the screen.